Mission-Critical Construction

 Some examples of mission-critical facilities include:

-• Military facilities: Interruptions at military facilities, government institutions and prison systems can jeopardize national security or endanger legal conformity.
+- Government and defense: Interruptions at military facilities, government institutions, emergency response centers and prison systems can jeopardize national security or endanger legal conformity.

 New technologies in construction and design allow companies to perform infrastructure upgrades to existing mission-critical facilities.
 JRM Construction Management offers these services to businesses while their facilities remain fully operational.
 One JRM project in New Jersey involved comprehensive modifications to a Fortune 1000 company’s electrical, mechanical, security, fire protection and IT infrastructure systems.